vl4d1m1r/react-material-ui-universal-form/README.md

 This is universal, customizable form with field validation written in React with Material UI library.
 Main features are:

 - Two possible types of validation - required field and RegEx validation.
-- 8 types of input fields including: Slider, Date/Time, Multi-select and Switch fields.
+- 8 types of input fields including: Slider, Date/Time, Autocomplete multi-select and Switch fields.
 - Total modularity.
 You can use it any way you want in your React/Material-UI projects.
 - You can even loop through your form definition and display each input field with automatic validation and state-controlled value.